SciDev5/JS-WEB_mathlibs/README.md

 # Linear Algebra Library

-All functions/classes will automatically be put into `window.linearAlgebra`.
+All functions/classes will automatically be put into `window.mathLibs_LinearAlgebra`.

 ## Vector2